2017-2018 Scheduling and Academic Planning for Potomac Falls High School

 Important Information for Students and Parents of current Freshman, Sophomores and Juniors

-Scheduling for the 2014-2015 School Year will begin in late January and February for students' initial selections.
+Scheduling for the 2017-2018 School Year will begin in late January with the Electives Fair held during Priroarities on January 19 followed by our Panther Prep Night in evening.
+Beginning the first week in February, students' will make their initial electives selections.
 Thereafter, Counselors will meet with all students individually and will work on student plans to ensure they are on track to meet graduation requirements and future goals.
-Teachers have begun to make recommendations for all core subject courses (Math, English, Social Studies, Science and Foreign Language, if applicable) and students will begin to review their elective choices by looking at the 2014-2015 Loudoun County Public Schools Program of Studies.
+Teachers make recommendations for all core subject courses (Math, English, Social Studies, Science and World Language, if applicable) and students will begin to review their elective choices by reviewing the 2017-2018 Loudoun County Public Schools Program of Studies.
 This publication is ONLY available online (with limited printed copies available in counseling) for all students and parents to review:

-All scheduling will take place with counselors individually through Health and PE classes for 9th and 10th grade students and during FLEX blocks for juniors.
+All scheduling will take place with counselors through Health and PE classes for 9th and 10th grade students and during English 11 blocks for juniors.

-A core recommendation letter as well as initial course request letter will be sent home with 3rd quarter report cards (April 10).
+A core recommendation letter as well as initial course request letter will be sent home with 3rd quarter report cards.
 Please ask your student to see their initial course selections.
-The final report card mailed home on June 18 will contain the final course requests.
-There can be no changes to these after Monday, June 23.
+The last date to request course changes is April 28, 2017.
+The final report card mailed home in June will contain the final course requests.
 Please review all course requests carefully with your student.

 Thomas Jefferson High School for Science and Technology Applications and Information

 Monroe Technology Center: Freshman (for Intro to Health and Medical Sciences), Sophomores, Juniors or Seniors interested in applying to Monroe Technology Center programs should visit this website for more information, deadlines and an application.
+Please note the application process is completely on line this year.
 If students want more information about how to apply to a program at Monroe Technology Center, they should make an appointment with their counselor:

 ELECTIVES AND PROGRAMS REQUIRING APPLICATIONS FOR ENROLLMENT:

-- Early Childhood Education 1, 2 (speak with Ms. Swinimer or Mrs. Rettle)
+- Early Childhood Education 1, 2 (speak with Ms. Swinimer) - Application

-- Teacher Cadet (rising senior, must have a 3.0 GPA) (speak with Mrs. Rettle) - Application
+- Teacher Cadet (rising senior, must have a 3.0 GPA) (speak with Ms. Swinimer) - Application

 - Newspaper Journalism classes (speak with Ms. Bridges or someone in the English Department for Application)